aptuitiv/gmaps/LOCAL_TESTING.md

 ## Testing locally with another project

-In the `google-maps-display` library path use `npm link` to add the project to the local npm registry.
+In the `gmaps` library path use `npm link` to add the project to the local npm registry.

 ```bash
 cd ./route-to-library
 npm link
 ```

-In the project's folder that you want to use this library, use `npm link @aptuitiv/google-maps-display` to install the package locally.
+In the project's folder that you want to use this library, use `npm link @aptuitiv/gmaps` to install the package locally.

 If you need to update the rets-client library do the following.